The battle for video codec supremacy is not over and maybe never will be. Image: V-Nova

 Release of the AV1 codec from the Alliance for Open Media (AOM) in March 2018 was supposed to mark the start of a heated battle with the H.265 (HEVC) codec for supremacy in the converging world of video entertainment, but for the time being they are more likely to coexist relatively peacefully in parallel universes.

-That was the tentative conclusion of a panel debate held at the TV Connect show in London this month.
+That was the tentative conclusion of a panel debate held at the TV Connect show in London.
 Participants were divided over which one would end up prevailing or whether indeed there would be a single winner.
 There were also suggestions that another codec could emerge from a different party, with some common agreement that there would always be demand for new technology that appeared to offer substantial performance and efficiency gains without undue cost.

 A key point often forgotten and made at the panel by Ian Nock, founder of Fairmile West Consulting and also head of the Interop Working Group at the Ultra HD Forum, is that AV1 and HEVC are not at the same stage of development and therefore cannot be compared directly at present.
 HEVC has already been deployed in trials and early services by a number of broadcasters for UHD content of some form, while AV1 has yet to become available in products.
 “It’s like comparing technologies of the first and second world war,” said Nock.